Justice League (Superman, Batman, Wonder Woman, Aquaman, The Flash, Cyborg) | Shazam | Other Superheroes

 - Color-Coded Characters: In casual clothes Billy is red, Freddy is blue, Darla is purple, Pedro is green, Eugene is gray, and Mary is magenta.
 This transfers directly into Color-Coded Secret Identity for all but Mary, whose Shazam form is pretty much the same shade of red as Billy's, whereas her civilian clothes' magenta is more similar to Darla's purple.

-- Competitive Balance: When they acquire the powers of Shazam, each kid seems to specialize in one aspect — Freddy in flight, Eugene in electricity manipulation, Pedro in strength, and Darla in speed.note The exceptions is Mary, who act as the Master of None.
+- Competitive Balance: When they acquire the powers of Shazam, each kid seems to specialize in one aspect — Freddy in flight, Eugene in electricity manipulation, Pedro in strength, and Darla in speed.note Though seemingly a Master of None, Mary gets the much less showy Super Intelligence, amplifying her natural aptitudes in that regard.

 - Five-Token Band: Between one black kid, one Asian kid, one hispanic kid (who is Ambiguously Gay besides) and one disabled kid, they check a lot of boxes.
 However, much like the trope description they also have a White Male Lead, there is Two Girls to a Team (making it two thirds male), the character who is shown as the most equal to the hero (being the oldest sibling and the other one besides Billy who doesn't "specialise" in her powers) is the only other white abled-bodied one.

-- Heroic Build: The boys get ripped superhero forms, Pedro especially.
+- Heroic Build: The boys get ripped superhero forms, Pedro especially, while the girls become slender yet curvy.

-- Instant Expert: While Billy has to learn his powers by trial and error, the others immediately know what powers they have and know how to use it.
+- Instant Expert: While Billy has to figure out his powers through trial and error, the others immediately know what powers they have and know how to use it (albeit by specialising in one power per sibling).

 - Older Alter Ego: Quoting Shazam the Wizard, the kids are aged up to their full potential when they transform.

-- Personality Powers: They all have the full powerset but the "specialists" could each utilize one right away, under duress, without the learning curve Billy went through — Hero-Worshipper with mobility issues Freddy gets flight, tech geek Eugene gets electricity control, wannabe bodybuilder Pedro gets strength, and Motor Mouth Darla gets speed.
+- Personality Powers: They all have the full powerset but the "specialists" could each utilize one right away, under duress, without the learning curve Billy went through — Hero-Worshipper with mobility issues Freddy gets Flight, tech geek Eugene can shoot Lightning, wannabe bodybuilder Pedro gets Super Strength, Brainy Brunette Mary gets Super Intelligence (though not as prominently shown) and Motor Mouth Darla gets Super Speed.

 - Sexier Alter Ego: The kids in their superhero forms wear skintight costumes that accentuate the males' ripped muscles and the females' physically fit body, with Mary's costume being Minidress of Power and Darla's being sleeveless.